-Application is similar in content to what is used for residency application (eg. personal statement, CV, letters of recommendation (at least one from your current program director), and other documents listed on the individual program's website).
-ERAS applications will standardize the information collected and made available to individual programs for those who chose to utilize this process.
+Application is similar in content to what is used for residency application (e.g. personal statement, CV, letters of recommendation (at least one from your current program director), and other documents listed on the individual program's website).
 Interviewing at least at two or three programs is probably wise.